Mental Health Intensive

 Daytime program

-Designed for clients who can benefit from extra support as they work toward their goals.
-This program includes group work and individual therapy, plus med management and family sessions as needed.
+This program focuses on supporting tangible behavioral change through goal and skill based assessment.
+It is designed for clients who can benefit from extra support as they work toward their goals.
+The program includes group work and individual therapy, plus med management and family sessions as needed.

 Evening program